Guide to AUC ROC Curve in Machine Learning

 Conclusion

-I hope you found this article helpful in understanding how powerful the AUC-ROC curve metric is in measuring the performance of a classifier.
+I hope you found this article helpful in understanding the power of the AUC-ROC curve metric for measuring classifier performance.
 You’ll use this often in the industry and in data science or machine learning hackathons.
 Better get familiar with ROC AUC score, AUC machine learning, and ROC Curve formula machine learning.

 Hope you like the article and clear about the auc area under curve and also you understand how auc roc curve works.
 With these you now get complete understanding about the auc roc.